ShephardLuke/database-demo/README.md

 ## Saving
 Changes are updated as soon as they are made.

-Closing the browser will still keep all of the databases with their object stores and records in persistant storage (IndexxedDB).
+Closing the browser will still keep all of the databases with their object stores and records in persistant storage (IndexedDB).